jitsi/Sphinx4-HTTP-server/README.md

     ]
 }
 ```
 The JSON array will hold objects with every word uttered in the given audio file.
-It will also include a timestamp relative to the start of the audio file.
+It will also include timestamp of when the word was uttered relative to the start of the audio file.
 If the word is filler, e.g a sigh, the filler value will be true.
 The session-id is can be used to give multiple audio files back to back for more specifig use, but this feature is not yet implemented.